 Understanding the Pros and Cons of Label Record Deals

 For most musicians, scoring a major label record deal is at the top of their to-do list, and for good reason.
-Having one of the Big Four labels working on your music can be your ticket to the big time.
-However, there is a downside to being on a major label roster.
-When you're trying to decide whether your ideal home is an indie or a major, keep the following major record label pros and cons in mind, and before you make any decisions, be sure to check out the indie label pros and cons.
+Having one of the large labels working on behalf of your music can be your ticket to the big time.

-- Big Pond, Small Fish: A lot of major labels tend to sign a lot of musicians and throw out a lot of music, just to see what will stick.
-As a new signing, except in very special circumstances, you're likely to find yourself fighting for attention from the label.
-If your music doesn't start sticking - read: selling - pronto - then you can find yourself with a record out that isn't getting much promotion and a label that doesn't return your phone calls.
+A lot of major labels sign a lot of musicians and throw out a lot of music, just to see what will stick.
+As a new signing, except in very special circumstances, you're likely to find yourself fighting for attention.
+If your music doesn't start selling, then you can find yourself with a record out that isn't getting much promotion and a label whose representatives don't return your phone calls.

-- The Passion Question: Many dedicated music lovers work on the major label side of the music industry.
+Many dedicated music lovers work on the major label side of the music industry.
 However, not everyone who works at major labels loves music.
-You'll find a higher concentration of people who are in the business strictly for the money in major labels than you will at indie labels, and that often ends up rubbing musicians the wrong way.
+You'll find a higher concentration of people who are in the business strictly for the money in major labels than you will at indie labels, and that sometimes ends up rubbing musicians the wrong way.